Fault Tolerance by Construction: Intro to ZX Calculus

 First and foremost, a fundamental rewrite of the ZX calculus, often assumed implicitly, is that \emph{Only Connectivity Matters} (\TextOCM).
 This principle allows us to rearrange spiders and bend their legs, provided the overall connectivity and the positions of inputs/outputs of the diagram are preserved.
 For example, the following diagrams are all considered equivalent under OCM:

-Beyond OCM there are seven additional rewrite rules of the ZX calculus, from which complex transformations can be derived. \autoref{fig:axioms} illustrates a set of axioms which known to be complete (up to global scalars) for the Clifford fragment of the ZX calculus~\parencite{backensZXcalculusComplete2014}.
-Completeness means that any equivalence between Clifford operations can be proven solely by applying these graphical rules.
+Beyond OCM, there are eight additional rewrite rules of the ZX calculus, from which complex transformations can be derived. \autoref{fig:axioms} illustrates a set of axioms for the Clifford fragment of the ZX calculus (up to global scalars).
+This set of axioms is known to be complete~\parencite{backens2017AsimplifiedStabiliserZXCalculus}, meaning that if two diagrams implement the same linear map, there is guaranteed to be a set of rewrites from this set of axioms that transforms one into the other.
 This gives the calculus a deductive power equal to matrix algebra but within an intuitive graphical framework.

 The utility of the ZX calculus becomes clearer when we examine how individual rewrite rules encode familiar concepts in quantum computing or aid in specific procedures.
 For example, the ZX calculus can be used to propagate Pauli faults through Clifford circuits.
 Consider a $Y$ fault before the control of a CNOT: